iOS: Understanding Restrictions (parental controls)

-- App missing from the Home screen (Safari, Camera, or YouTube for example)
+- App missing from the Home screen (such as Safari, Camera, or FaceTime)

-- Feature or service unavailable (Siri, Location Services, and so on)
+- Feature or service unavailable (such as Siri or Location Services)

-- Setting missing or grayed out (such as Mail, Contacts, and Calendar; iCloud; Twitter; FaceTime)
+- Setting missing or dimmed (such as Mail, Contacts, and Calendar; iCloud; Twitter; FaceTime)

-- YouTube can be restricted in iOS 5 and earlier.
+- You can restrict access to YouTube in iOS 5 and earlier.

-- This will be available only when the Find My Friends app is installed.
+- This is available only when you install the Find My Friends app.